westlicht/performer/_pages/manual/index.md

 The generated CV signal is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
 Each note is stored as an index to an entry in a [Scale](#concepts-scale), allowing the generated CV signals to be used both for controlling note pitch as well as other arbitrary modulation signals.
 Using the _Note Variation Range_ and _Note Variation Probability_ layers some random variation can be applied to the CV signal.
 The _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.

+Finally, the _Condition_ layer is used to conditionally trigger steps based on certain rules.
+This allows to create relatively short sequences that feel more complex, for example by only playing steps every few iterations.
+See [Step Conditions](#appendix-step-conditions) for additional information.

 The playback of the sequence is controlled by additional parameters:

 - _Divisor_ controls the rate at which steps are played back